 After two years of college, Holly took a second gap year to travel in India and Nepal, attend a semester program in Athens, and engage in service work in Appalachia.
 Following her B.A. in Anthropology at the University of Virginia, she joined her father in his work at Interim and began counseling students through their own gap-year experiences.
 For two years, she also directed the U.S. office for her original program in Greece.

 In 1994, Holly completed her Masters in Education at Harvard’s Graduate School of Education and continued her counseling work at Interim, interspersed with site visits to programs in Australia, New Zealand, Hawaii, Mexico, Costa Rica, Chile, Europe and Turkey.
 She has also attended 2-4 week programs: a wilderness survival skills school, a humpback whale research project, dude ranch work, and a yoga teacher training course.

-To date, Holly has placed over a thousand individuals in programs in the 20+ years that she has been counseling students (and adults) through the gap-year process.
-She has presented at NACAC, NJACAC, TACAC, HECA, and IECA and been a keynote speaker for many of the annual gap year fairs taking place nationwide.
-She and her fellow counselors have been interviewed for over 70 gap year articles and more than 15 TV and radio shows, and Interim is referenced in most books on the gap year.
+To date, Holly has placed over 2,600 individuals in programs in the 28+ years that she has been counseling students (and adults) through the gap-year process.
+She served on the Board of Directors of the Gap Year Association (GYA), has presented at NACAC, NJACAC, TACAC, HECA, and IECA, and is one of the annual keynote speakers at the many USA Gap Year Fairs taking place nationwide.
+She and her fellow GYA accredited Professional Gap Year Counselors have been interviewed for over 70 gap year articles and more than 15 TV and radio shows.
+Interim is also referenced in most books on the gap year.